 Only 20 minutes stand between you and a platter of crispy, super-loaded salami bites.
-Pop salami slices into a mini muffin tin, mix a quick filling using classic antipasti ingredients I bet you already have, then fill and drizzle with honey.
+Pop salami slices into a mini muffin pan, mix a quick filling using classic antipasti ingredients I bet you already have, then fill and drizzle with honey.
 An easy, impressive appetizer guaranteed to be a crowd-pleaser.

 Think of these gorgeous little cups as an antipasti board, in one bite.
-There’s just SO much going on – sweetness from the caramelized onions and honey, saltiness from the sundried tomatoes and olives, crispiness from the salami and creaminess from the feta.
+There’s just SO much going on – sweetness from the caramelized onions and honey, saltiness from the sundried tomatoes and olives, crispiness from the salami, and creaminess from the feta.

 They’re one of the easiest ways to impress your guests because they look so cute and fun, but they come together in about 20 minutes.
-And, the nature of them is that they use ingredients you already have in your cupboard.
+And, the nature of them is that they use ingredients you might already have in your cupboard.

 Plus, they’re a fab one for prepping ahead of time.
 You can make the salami cups and the filling, then load them up whenever you’re ready to serve.
 Play around with the filling ingredients based on what you have and what you like – I’ve laid out some simple swaps for you below.